naingaungphyo/TIL/kubernetes.md

 - `yourdesiredsecretname` - any name your want as your secret, use for logging
 - `yoursecretkey` - key of a key value pair. we can assign many different properties or many different key value pairs into a secret
 - `yoursecretvalue` - value of a key value pair.

+To list secrets inside our cluster, run:
+`kubectl get secrets`